 One thing to note is that the casing of the laptop is plastic as opposed to the popular aluminum.
-This isn’t necessarily a bad feature, but it will make the laptop more susceptible to wear and tear if you wanted to use the laptop on the go.
+This isn’t necessarily a bad feature, but it will make it more susceptible to wear and tear if you wanted to use it on the go.

 The hinges are really good, which is great as it means you will be able to use the laptop in several positions without worrying about the device collapsing.

 Though the laptop itself is quite small, the keyboard is nicely spread and comfortable to use.
 This would be helpful for people that intend on doing a lot of writing as you won’t have to worry about dealing with an oddly laid-out keyboard.

 Unfortunately, the trackpad isn’t as responsive as the touchscreen, however, it won’t be detrimental to your use of the laptop if you are just wanting to use it to browse or complete work.
 If the sensitivity is something that matters to you, you can easily adjust it in the settings or use an external mouse.

 The actual screen is quite good.
 It has a resolution of 1366×768 which is the standard for notebooks of this price range.
 This won’t be as clear as the more modern 1920×1080 but you wouldn’t really notice any differences unless you plan on using editing software or playing games.

 The screen is backlit and quite bright.
 This is perfect if you want to use the laptop outside as you won’t have to deal with screen glare.

 This device comes with a 128GB SSD, which will be more than enough space to house all of your general data.
 However, if you want to download bigger files like films or large software, it may be worth getting some external data.